itfanr/ros2-wiki/Real-Time-Programming.md

 See the [realtime design article](https://github.com/ros2/design/blob/gh-pages/articles/realtime.md#multithreaded-programming-and-synchronization) for more information.

+The demo attempts to set the scheduler and thread priority of the demo to be suitable for real-time performance.
+If this operation failed, you'll see an error message: "Couldn't set scheduling priority and policy: Operation not permitted".
 You can get slightly better performance by following the instructions in the next section:

 ## Setting permissions for the scheduler:
 Add to `/etc/security/limits.conf` (as sudo):